In this blog about legal reporting for difference audiences, we look at your business unit clients.

 A 2017 roundup of the most common mistakes in-house lawyers make is chilling reading, to be sure – but it’s also a striking reminder that proactive communication can prevent many pitfalls.
 Indeed, of the 14 errors outlined by Barker Gilmore, six speak directly to the need for information flow between the Legal Department and the business units.

-Smart, regular legal reporting to key stakeholders can help you avoid the following:
+Smart, regular legal reporting to key stakeholders can help your legal team avoid the following mistakes:

 1. Explaining things to business people in heavy legalese

-When legal reporting evolves from text-heavy memos to action-oriented dashboards, the Legal Department starts to speak the language of business.
+When legal reporting evolves from text-heavy memos to action-oriented dashboards, the corporate Legal Department starts to speak the language of business.
 (Consider how Marketing, IT and Finance report – they use charts and graphs, not lawyerly paragraphs.)
+As the General Counsel at BlueScope said: "Business people think in charts and graphs; lawyers think in blocks of text."

 2. Offering advice that doesn’t correspond to the business strategy